MirandaFrudd/multi-class-program-test/diary_program.md

 task2.mark_complete
 expect(diary.incomplete_tasks).to eq "Walk the dog\nWalk the frog"

-# 7 User can read all their contacts
+# 7 User can read all their contacts - DONE
 diary = Diary.new
 contact1 = Contact.new("Miranda", "07892398731")
 contact2 = Contact.new("Olivia", "07892398732")